-Once you’re approved, you can request unique barcodes, your Transparency codes, for your products.
+Once you’re approved, you can request Transparency codes for your products.
 The Transparency codes are unique to each item.
-They use a 26-digit encryption code that includes the product’s manufacturing date, location, materials and ingredients.
+They use a 26-digit encryption code that includes the manufacturing date, location, materials, and ingredients.

 Once you receive your codes from Amazon, you can order preprinted over-labels featuring your Transparency codes.
-Or you can order your product labels with the Transparency codes printed directly on them.
-Amazon will provide you a small list of preferred Transparency Service Providers, like Avery WePrint, where you can order your labels.
+Or you can order design-in labels which add the Transparency codes directly on your product labels.
+Amazon will provide you with a small list of preferred Transparency Service Providers, like Avery WePrint, where you can order your labels.

 For more details about the Transparency program visit Amazon.
 If you have any questions about ordering Transparency labels, please feel free to contact our WePrint reps at (800) 942-8379.
 They’ll be happy to help you not only pick the right Transparency labels for your products, but they can also walk you through creating your labels.